-Winter is usually my quiet time as, apart from a couple of sick hogs, most of the hedgehogs are hibernating.
-But this year there have been so many autumn orphans I was running out of beds.
+Late winter is usually my quiet time as, apart from a couple of sick hogs, most of the hedgehogs are hibernating.
+But in 2017 there were just so many autumn orphans I was running out of beds.

 Two or three times each week throughout November and December the doorbell would ring and there would be someone standing there, holding a tiny hedgehog that was covered in their dog's saliva and bleeding, and all I could think was: Oh no!
 Where am I going to put this one?
 I haven't even done the meds tonight or torn up the newspaper strips for the bedding tomorrow and now this little one is going to need me rehydrating her all night long.
 And that's the problem with wildlife - stress kills so easily, so you can't just pop them in a nice, easy to clean plastic box and stack 'em high.
 Just because they don’t run or bite, doesn’t make them any the less wild than a fox or a deer.
 Being in captivity, even for all the right reasons, is terrifying for a wild animal.
 And extremely stressful.
 So, the more space they have, the less stressed they are.
 The less they are stressed, the more chance their antibodies have to fight for survival.